What Is It Really, and Why Do You Need One?

 Dust Suppression Meaning

 When Benetech refers to dust suppression, we mean a precisely engineered chemical solution–injection system that, when appropriately applied, reduces and even eliminates dust.
 It’s a distinction to note because airborne dust is hard to control, creating particular hazards and hurdles at production facilities.

 Let’s review the top five reasons to have an efficient dust suppression system in place.

 1. Safety: Risk of fire and explosions

 In many cases, business operators and personnel are not aware of that developing danger.
-Aluminum, grains, coal, fertilizer, biomass and woodchips are but a few industries with an elevated risk of combustible dust in bulk material handling.
+Aluminum, grains, coal, fertilizer, biomass, and woodchips are a few industries with an elevated risk of combustible dust in bulk material handling.